nomeata/haskell-bytes-bobkonf2021/README.md

 These instructions apply to a Debian or Ubuntu-like system.
 If you know what you are doing you can of course apply your own preferred methods.

+Unfortunately, building and running the following is non-trivial on Windows and OSX.
+You can try to get it working (before the workshop), but it might be easier to use a virtual machine.

 * Install some distribution packages required for GHC:
   ```
   apt install build-essential curl libffi-dev libffi6 libgmp-dev libgmp10 libncurses-dev libncurses5 libtinfo5